Possible false remove in Face::cancelPendingInterest (address used as handle)

 - The application calls expressInterest for interest 1 and receives memory address X of the interest copy as the PendingInterestId.

 - The application keeps X.

 - A data packet is received, the library removes interest 1 from the PIT, freeing the memory of the interest.

 - The application calls expressInterest again for interest 2.
 (This returned PendingInterestId is ignored.)
 The library just happens to use the same memory address X for the interest copy.

 - Another part of the application wants to cancel the original interest 1, and calls removePendingInterest(X).

 - Interest 1 is no longer in the PIT.
 But the memory address X is re-used as the same PendingInterestId for interest 2, so the library falsely removes interest 2 from the PIT.

-#4 Updated by Davide Pesavento 7 months ago
+Updated by Davide Pesavento about 2 years ago

 - Subject changed from Possible false remove in removePendingInterest (address used as ID) to Possible false remove in Face::cancelPendingInterest (address used as handle)